Nick-osa/neurodiagnoses/ml/src/modeling/adni_csf_prediction/README.md

 |                        | Structural MRI            | Hippocampal volume ↓, Entorhinal volume ↓, Ventricular volume ↑                   |

 ---

-### How to Run This Notebook

-## Environment Setup

-Open in Google Colab (recommended) or local Jupyter environment.

-Install required packages if prompted:
-Edit,copy
-!pip install shap optuna xgboost lightgbm scikit-learn pandas seaborn

-## Data Access

-Ensure you have access to the preprocessed ADNI dataset (e.g., cleaned_ADNI_baseline_data_sample.csv) from running the preprocessing ipynb.

-Upload or mount the dataset in the notebook’s runtime as instructed in the first code cell.

-## Execution

-Run each cell sequentially.

-Cells are annotated with headings such as # Data Preparation, # Model Training, and # SHAP Interpretation to guide you through each stage.

 ### 🧾 Sample Annotation

 `[July 2025] Genetic risk (APOE4+, age↑) / Aβ42+, pTau+, tTau+ / Atrophy (hippocampus↓), cognitive decline (ADAS13↑, LDELTOTAL↓)`